programminGuy/Website_Blocker/README.md

 # Website_Blocker
+• Desktop based application bulid using Python.
-• Block any website website to avoid distractions.  • Used Python
+• Block any website website to avoid distractions.